 What type of driver licence do I need?

-To become a point to point driver you must have held an unrestricted Australian driver licence (not a probationary licence) for at least 12 months in the preceding two years and meet medical standards for commercial vehicle drivers
+To become a point to point driver you must have held an unrestricted Australian driver licence (not a probationary licence) for at least 12 months in the preceding four years and meet medical standards for commercial vehicle drivers

 Service NSW has more information on driver licensing on their website.